 As the planet Mercury has never fully been mapped out, and is hard to observe with telescopes, just what facts do we know about the planet?

-- A year on Mercury is just then 88 days long.
+A year on Mercury is just 88 days long.

-- The rays from the sun are around seven times stronger on Mercury then on Earth.
+The rays from the sun are around seven times stronger on Mercury than on Earth.

-- Mercury is 4,878 Km wide, making it only slightly bigger then our own moon.
+Mercury is 4,878 km wide, making it only slightly bigger than our own moon.

-In the time it takes Pluto to go around the Sun once, 1028 years have passed away on Mercury!
+In the time it takes Pluto to go around the Sun once, 1028 years have passed on Mercury!